Asha-Empire/Game-Story/README.md

 # Game Story

 The millennial roadmap.
-Almost from today until the year 3029, when the Asha Empire was founded and the game started.
+Almost from today until the year 3029, when, In the Asha Empire, Queen Naina comes to the throne and the game begins.

 ## Path to the Asha Empire